Deep Learning Service for Efficient Data Distribution Aware Sorting: Related Work

 \section{Related Work}

-Sorting is one of the most widely studied algorithms.
-We identify three most relevant research threads in the sorting area: improving parallelism for high-performance sorting, methods for reducing the sorting time complexity, and neural network-based data structures.
+Sorting is one of the most fundamental algorithms in computing.
+We identify two key research areas: methods to reduce sorting time complexity and neural network-based data structures.

-\textbf{Improving parallelism for high-performance sorting.} There are orthogonal efforts on improving the parallelism of the algorithms to achieve high-performance sorting.
-For example, the implementation of the sorting algorithm on Hadoop distributed clusters is introduced in \cite{Faghri:2012:FSS:2405186.2405191}.
-Wei Song et al. \cite{DBLP:conf/fccm/SongKLG16} introduced a parallel hardware Merge Sort, which reduces the total sorting time by 160 times compared with traditional sequential sorting by using FPGAs.
+\eat{ \stitle{Parallel sorting solutions.} There are orthogonal efforts to improve the parallelism of the algorithms to achieve high-performance sorting.
+For example, the implementation of the sorting algorithm on Hadoop distributed clusters were introduced in \cite{Faghri:2012:FSS:2405186.2405191}.
+Wei Song et al. \cite{DBLP:conf/fccm/SongKLG16} introduced a parallel hardware Merge Sort, which reduced the total sorting time by 160 times compared with traditional sequential sorting by using FPGAs.
 Bandyopadhyay and Sahni \cite{GPU-radix} proposed to partition the data sequence to be sorted into sub-sequences, then sort these sub-sequences and merge the sorted sub-sequences in parallel.
-Baraglia et al. \cite{GPU-radix} investigated optimal block-kernel mappings of a bitonic network to the GPU stream/kernel architecture, showing that their pure Bitonic Sort outperformed the Quick Sort introduced by Cederman et al. \cite{GPU-quick1,GPU-quick2}.
+Baraglia et al. \cite{GPU-radix} investigated optimal block-kernel mappings of a bitonic network to the GPU stream/kernel architecture, showing that their Bitonic Sort can outperform the Quick Sort introduced by Cederman et al. \cite{GPU-quick1,GPU-quick2}.
 Davidson et al. \cite{Davidson2012Efficient} presented a fast GPU Merge Sort, which used register communications as compared to shared memory communication.
-Baraglia et al. further improved this GPU-based Merge Sort to optimize its the GPU memory access \cite{baraglia}.
+Baraglia et al. further improved this GPU-based Merge Sort to optimize the GPU memory access \cite{baraglia}.
 Satish et al. \cite{GPU-radix} adapted the Radix Sort to GPU by using the parallel bit split technique.
-Leischner et al. \cite{GPU-sample} and Xiaochun Ye et al. \cite{GPU-comparison-based-sort} showed that Radix Sort outperforms Warp Sort \cite{warp-sort} and Sample Sort \cite{GPU-comparison-based-sort} respectively.
-In addition, Arkhipov et al. \cite{DBLP:journals/corr/abs-1709-02520} provideD a survey on recent GPU-based sorting algorithms.
+Leischner et al. \cite{GPU-sample} and Xiaochun Ye et al. \cite{GPU-comparison-based-sort} showed that Radix Sort was able to outperform Warp Sort \cite{warp-sort} and Sample Sort \cite{GPU-comparison-based-sort}.
+In addition, Arkhipov et al. \cite{DBLP:journals/corr/abs-1709-02520} provided a survey on recent GPU-based sorting algorithms.

+Unlike the aforementioned work, \nnsort focuses on accelerating sorting through a learned model, specifically optimized to run on a single CPU thread. }